 - Production of a sequence-specific nuclease system or a functional transgene - Transfer of the sequence-specific nuclease system or the transgene into host cells of donor animals.
-Depending on the technique used, gametes or progenitor cells thereof, early embryonic stages, embryonic stem cells or somatic cells are used. - Generation of embryos derived from the treated cells and/or embryo transfer in pseudopregnant recipient animals (foster mothers) - Analysis of the offspring of the recipients (founders = F0 animals) on the mutation or integration of the transgene in the host genome - Breeding of genetically engineered lines with the genetically engineered founder animals - Genotypic and phenotypic characterization of the genetically engineered lines usually is the partial or complete loss of function of defined host genes chosen for the respective research projects.
-Therefore, artificial, programmable endonuclease systems harbouring components for binding specific DNA sequences like CRISPR-Cas9 (clustered regularly interspaced short palindromic repeat associated protein 9; or class 2 CRISPR endonuclease systems with analogous function), transcription activator-like effector nucleases (TALEN) or zinc-finger nucleases (ZFN) are constructed which bind to selected host genome sequences and cause double strand breaks at these sites.
-The CRISPR-Cas9 system consists of two parts, the enzyme (Cas9) and short project- and sequence-specific nucleic acids, that makes it superior to both other systems in view of the application of the technique.
-The subsequent DNA repair via the mechanism of non-homologous end joining (NHEJ) results in mutant animals harbouring alterations with a length of usually few base pairs (indels) at the site of the double strand break.
-Site and type of the mutations are not exactly controllable leading to different mutations in the affected animals.
-Control of the induction of mutations is increased using refined versions of the CRISPR-Cas9 system.
-Simultaneous mutation of multiple defined genomic sites in a given embryo has also been done.
+Depending on the technique used, gametes or progenitor cells thereof, early embryonic stages, embryonic stem cells or somatic cells are used. - Generation of embryos derived from the treated cells and/or embryo transfer in pseudo-pregnant recipient animals (foster mothers) - Analysis of the offspring of the recipients (founders = F0 animals) on the mutation or integration of the transgene in the host genome - Breeding of genetically engineered lines with the genetically engineered founder animals - Genotypic and phenotypic characterization of the genetically engineered lines

-2 Non-transgenic animals harbouring genetically engineered, defined mutations
+2. Non-transgenic animals harbouring genetically engineered, defined mutations